rogierschouten/ts-events/README.md

 # ts-events

 A library for sending spontaneous events similar to Qt signal/slot or C# events.
-It replaces EventEmitter.
+It replaces EventEmitter, and instead makes each event into a member which is its own little emitter.

 # Features

-* Events are members, so you have a place for comments to document them
+* Each event is a member, and its own little event emitter.
+Because of this, you have a place for comments to document them.
+And adding handlers is no longer on string basis.
-* No more string event names
 * For TypeScript users: made in TypeScript and type-safe.
 Typings are in ts-events.d.ts
 * Synchronous, a-synchronous and queued events
 * For a-synchronous events, you decide whether to use setImmediate(), setTimeout(, 0) or process.nextTick()